Middlesex Sessions House: Architecture

 The Sessions House is substantially larger than Hicks Hall and was built in the classical style with four huge Ionic order columns supporting a pediment.
 In contrast with the modest sessions houses of earlier days, the new Middlesex Sessions House, designed by Thomas Rogers, was built with imperial grandeur in its proportions and decoration.
 It was enlarged, and remodelled on all but the main front by Frederick Hyde Pownall in 1860.
 Above the central window was a relief of the head of King George III carved by John Charles Felix Rossi and Giovanni Battista Locatelli.

 The dome which covers its entrance hall and staircase is a copy of that of the Pantheon in Rome.

+Cultural Impact

+In 2017, Burberry hosted the photographic exhibition Here We Are at Old Sessions House's Revelry Room which featured over 30 social and documentary photographers who made their aesthetic mark on the 20th Century, including Shirley Baker, Ken Russell, and Alasdair McLellan.
+Burberry's then-President Christopher Baily said at the time: "It seems the most complete.
+The U.K. is about class, and I think the Revelry Room has a lot to say about class."

+In 2024, organizations Art Shield, Paradox Public Relations, and Dom Master Klass hosted the three-day art festival Kyiv Art Sessions at Old Sessions House as part of the "Preserving Art in Crisis" global campaign which featured works from 27 Ukrainian artists, including Hanna Kryvolap, Akhtem Seitablayev, and Gamlet.
+Held on Old Sessions House's Principal Floors, the Kyiv Art Sessions festival won PRovoke Media's 2025 SABRE North America Award for "Educational and Cultural Institutions".